It wasn’t long after purchasing my Instant Pot that I became interested in accessories. Yes, that’s right. Your Instant Pot can have accessories.

 People ask me all the time – which accessories should I get??
 But here’s where I struggle.
 At heart, I’m a kitchen minimalist.
 I don’t want to just buy stuff to have stuff.
 So I’m going to present these accessories in order of ranking: Absolutely Necessary (because there are some that simply are!), Really Helpful To Have, and Fun If You Have The Extra Money.

 The great news?
 You may already have some of these incredibly helpful accessories lurking in your kitchen drawers!

 You definitely don’t need everything on this list, but you may find that some of these ideas may inspire your cooking.

 Need just the quick list?
 Scroll down to the bottom.

-By the way, the links on this site are Amazon affiliate links.
+By the way, the links on this site are affiliate links.
 Your price doesn’t change in any way.

 ABSOLUTELY NECESSARY ACCESSORIES

 If you buy only one thing from my recommendation list, you must must MUST get this.
 Please.
 Go get an extra silicone sealing ring right now.
 This rubbery ring is required to help the Instant Pot function.
 However, it will retain the odor of the food that it cooks.
 Many people solve this problem by using a separate ring for savory dishes (chili, roasted chicken, soup, spaghetti, etc) and sweet dishes (such as my fabulous Apple Raisin Chutney).